AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 4. Join an affiliate organization: Many fraternities, sororities and other student member organizations have affiliate relationships with certain insurance companies that give their members car insurance discounts.

 5. Remove unnecessary coverage: You can save money by opting out of certain forms of insurance which your state doesn’t legally require, such as collision insurance and comprehensive coverage.
 However, while you can save money in the short term by stripping your coverage to the legal essentials, we don’t recommend it in the long run.
 For drivers considering full coverage vs. liability insurance, we recommend full coverage whenever possible.
+Additionally, if you financed or leased your vehicle, your lender may require you to carry comprehensive and collision.

 How Do I Add Myself to My Parent’s Car Insurance?